-Several countries in South East Europe are facing severe floods due to the heaviest rains seen in the region in more than a century.
-In Serbia, an estimated 1.2 million people—including more than 200,000 children—have been affected by the floods.
-In Bosnia and Herzegovina, an estimated 250,000 children may be affected.
+In 2014, several countries in southeastern Europe faced severe floods due to the heaviest rains seen in the region in more than a century.
+In Serbia, an estimated 1.2 million people—including more than 200,000 children—were affected by the floods.
+In Bosnia and Herzegovina, an estimated 250,000 children were affected.

-UNICEF is working to provide essential services for children and families affected by the disaster.
+UNICEF provided essential services for children and families affected by the disaster.

-UNICEF has responded to several severe flooding episodes in the Philippines over the last two years.
+UNICEF has responded to several severe flooding episodes in the Philippines.
 On November 8, 2013, Super Typhoon Haiyan — called Yolanda locally — brought flash floods, landslides and immense destruction to the country.
-Thousands were killed, 4 million people were displaced and an estimated 5.5 million children affected by the storm.
+Thousands were killed, 4 million people were displaced and an estimated 5.5 million children were affected by the storm.
 UNICEF mobilized all of its available resources to reach these children immediately.

 Double-Punch for Flooded Pakistan